Cases. Patterns. Structural failures.

 This was not miscommunication.

-It fragments by design.
+It was design.

 This failure mode is one surface expression of a deeper structural loop.